-If that’s the case then a walking marathon might be the perfect option for you.
+If you are not fit enough to run or jog, then a walking-friendly marathon might be the perfect option for you.

-There are many different types of walks available and in this article, I’ll explain my top ten picks for a walking marathon!
+There are many different types of walkable marathons available.
+In this article, I’ll explain my top 10 picks for a walking marathon!

 1. Walt Disney World Marathon

 This is my absolute favorite pick!
 Can you think of a better or more magical place to walk around than Disney World?

 The views from the parks are amazing and there are so many things to see and do.

 You could even run through the Magic Kingdom and end up at Epcot which would be an awesome surprise for your friends and family.

 This is one of the most popular races in Florida (it gets sold out quickly!).